Eastern Railway of Minnesota

-The Eastern Railway of Minnesota (commonly known as the "Eastern Minnesota Railroad", "Duluth Short Line" or simply "The Eastern") was a railway company that operated in the US states of Minnesota and Wisconsin between 1887 and 1907.
+The Eastern Railway of Minnesota (commonly known as the "Eastern Minnesota Railway", "Duluth Short Line" or simply "The Eastern") was a railway company that operated in the US states of Minnesota and Wisconsin between 1887 and 1907.
 Its main line ran between Superior, Wisconsin and Hinckley, Minnesota, roughly parallel with the St Paul & Duluth Railroad's line between Hinckley and Duluth.
 It appears that both railroads used each other's equipment and facilities on a frequent basis.
-It also had a short branch line at Sandstone, Minnesota which served the town's logging mill.
+It also had a short branch line at Sandstone, Minnesota which served the town's logging mill and sandstone quarry.
 During its later years, the Eastern was controlled by the Great Northern Railway, which ultimately purchased and absorbed the railway entirely in 1907.
 It existed as a private entity with no physical equipment or property until 1959, when it was dissolved.
-Today, the Eastern's line is in service as part of BNSF's Hinckley Subdivision.
+Today, the Eastern's line is in service as part of the BNSF system.

 Traffic and competition

-Lumber and agricultural products were the two big moneymakers for the Eastern Minnesota Railway, as many records indicate that large amounts of both commodities were regularly hauled over its rails.
+Lumber, iron ore and agricultural products were the main sources of freight revenue for the Eastern Minnesota Railway, as many records indicate that large amounts of these commodities were regularly hauled over its rails.
+Sandstone was also carried from a mine on the railroad's short branch at the town of Sandstone.
+It was also a popular choice for passengers looking to connect with lake steamships at Duluth and Great Northern express trains at Hinckley.
+At least one of these train, the "Eastern Limited", ran on GN tracks south of Hinckley to reach St. Paul.
 The Eastern faced competition with the neighboring St. Paul & Duluth railroad, whose Duluth-Hinckley division ran geographically parallel to the Eastern's line.
-Despite having been built at a later date, the Eastern's line was somewhat shorter than the St.P&D's line, leading to it eventually handling all crucial rail traffic in the area while the St.P&D was abandoned and turned into the Willard-Munger State Trail.
+Despite having been built at a later date, the Eastern's line was somewhat shorter than the St.P&D's line, leading to it eventually handling all rail traffic in the area while the St.P&D was phased out, abandoned and turned into the Willard-Munger State Trail.